 The other good news comes from Moltex, UK.
 They are already working to build a prototype molten salt reactor in Canada, and have now signed a deal to build a reactor in Estonia “by the early 2030s”.

 In the 1950s nuclear power was developed on a national government basis, in part because of the connection with plutonium production and defence.
 Today the opposite is the case.
 Nuclear power is international and motivated by the worldwide commercial objective of providing energy for people and industry without fouling the environment, plutonium now only appearing as a fuel to be consumed, not produced.
 The international role of nuclear power is one of collaboration, of imports and exports and sharing benefits to all countries.
 So the future for the UK nuclear industry has to be seen in the context of all the different reactor designs entering the field, worldwide.
 Details can be found by taking a tour through the pages of the World Nuclear Association.
 Click here or search on Google for “WNA small power reactors”.
 The competition will be hard fought, as it was in earlier days by the makers of cars or by the railway barons.
 Clearly the Henry Ford principle of dedicated factory line production will drive the price down for nuclear power stations as it did for cars.
 Meanwhile there are lots of bees around the honey pot on the assumption that the honey will soon flow.
-Click here or search with Google for “International SMR and Advance Reactor Summit 2019”.
+Click here or search with Google for “International SMR and Advanced Reactor Summit 2019”.
 Here is a survey of some runners and riders by a reliable US authority.
-Today’s news is that Westinghouse has rejoined the field
+Today’s news is that Westinghouse has rejoined the field.

 And the not-so-good news?
 A youthful but poorly informed “renewables” movement is gathering momentum around the world.
 It started in the USA as the Green New Deal, suggesting some political link to Roosevelt’s New Deal.
 However they need guidance – some are in favour of nuclear power and some against.
 The movement has spread and uses the advocacy of a young Swedish girl who speaks well.
 We should welcome it when youth speaks up but engage and challenge them whenever possible, at home, in schools in social media.
 They have gained unlikely allies in the shape of the fossil fuel interests who see a long term interest in providing the back- up that renewables need some 60-70% of the time.
 Those interests, largely gas, are right to see that they would have no future in partnering nuclear power instead.
 But the partnership of renewables and gas would exceed the required carbon emission target which may have to be close to zero.
 This important development will need further discussion.